 WE GROW KNOWLEDGE OF FOOD & FARMING.
 Each season, Keep Growing Detroit provides dozens of educational opportunities that challenge growers of all skill levels to learn something new.
-The Detroit Urban Garden Education Series is hosted in gardens, churches, schools, and community centers across the city and taught by skilled community gardeners, local experts, and our knowledgeable staff.
+The DETROIT URBAN GARDEN EDUCATION SERIES is hosted in gardens, churches, schools, and community centers across the city and taught by skilled community gardeners, local experts, and our knowledgeable staff.
 Education Series classes provide relevant and accessible content on topics such as basic gardening, water catchment and conservation, farm planning, cooking and preserving, and season extension.
 Understanding that Detroit is a big city and many residents face transportation barriers, KGD offers “On Demand” classes, bringing education into gardens and community centers across the city.
 KGD also dedicates hundreds of hours of support in the form of technical assistance each year through site visits, soil tests, and guidance in areas from community organizing to new garden development yielding more sustainable and productive gardens.

 WE CULTIVATE COMMUNITY CONNECTIONS.
 While every garden makes an impact in its own way, the subtle yet powerful interconnection between gardeners and community-based organizations engaged in the work of transforming our local food system is what makes change happen in the city.
 Keep Growing Detroit plays a key role in fostering opportunities to grow these connections, encouraging and incentivizing participants to cultivate relationships during community meetings, shared workdays, and various social events, such as potlucks and tours.
 At events gardeners and partners are also taking on active roles in shared planning, decision-making, and evaluation of programs.
-Further strengthening this network are four neighborhood-based and led regional resource centers, which provide local access to garden resources, including tool banks, compost, woodchips, and tomato stakes.
+Further strengthening this network are four neighborhood-based and led regional resource centers, which provide local access to garden resources, including tools, compost, woodchips, and tomato stakes.

 WE CHANGE THE VALUE OF FOOD.
 While Detroit is home to several exceptional, independent grocery stores, most Detroiters do not enjoy a wide range of high-quality, fresh, affordable produce where they shop.
 When that is the reality, the experience of growing a tomato in your backyard or buying one from a farmers’ market has the potential to cause a shift in how one views and values food.
 As Detroiters continue to demand access to fresh, affordable produce, growers seek diverse outlets for their produce to both meet the needs of the community as well as create economic opportunities for themselves and their neighbors.
-Grown in Detroit (GID) is made up of more than 90 growers who sell their Detroit-grown fruits and vegetables at farmers markets and retail outlets throughout the city.
+GROWN IN DETROIT (GID) is made up of more than 50 growers who sell their Detroit-grown fruits and vegetables at farmers markets and retail outlets throughout the city.
 Produce sold through GID is grown using sustainable, chemical-free methods.
 All GID members must have a soil test on file before selling to ensure safe growing conditions.
-Now grossing more than $80,000 annually, GID demonstrates the earning potential of urban agriculture and delivers a mountain of fresh and healthy food to the city’s residents.
+Grossing more than $50,000 annually, GID demonstrates the earning potential of urban agriculture and delivers a mountain of fresh and healthy food to the city’s residents.
 Many from this program blazed the trail for new viable market gardens and small-scale food businesses in the city.
 Ultimately, GID sets an inspired precedent for the exchange of local dollars for nutritious local food all within city limits.